lipai-ustc/CosMos/ReadMe.md

 ## Examples
 Example directories are provided in the `examples/` folder:

+### Standard Calculator Examples
-- `AlCu-EAM`: Aluminum-Copper alloy example with EAM potential
+- `AlCu-EAM`: Aluminum-Copper alloy with EAM potential
-- `Au100-CHGNET`: Gold surface example with CHGNET potential
-- `C60-deepmd`: Carbon-60 example with DeepMD potential
+- `C60-deepmd`: Carbon-60 with DeepMD potential (requires dp_model.pb file)

+### Custom Calculator Examples (using calculator.py)
+- `C60-python-deepmd`: C60 example using DeepMD via custom calculator.py
-- `C60-python`: Example using custom calculator.py (demonstrates EMT for testing; replace with appropriate calculator for real calculations)
+- `C60-python-tersoff`: C60 example using Tersoff via custom calculator.py
+- `Au100-python-fairchem`: Gold surface example using FAIRChem via custom calculator.py

+**Note**: For custom calculator examples, the `calculator.py` file in each directory defines the ASE calculator.
+To use these examples:
+1. Set `"type": "python"` in `input.json`
+2. Ensure the calculator dependencies are installed (e.g., `pip install deepmd-kit` or `pip install fairchem-core`)
+3. Modify `calculator.py` as needed for your system

 Each example contains:
 - `input.json`: Calculation parameters
+- `generate_structure.py`: Script to generate initial structure
-- `init.xyz`: Initial atomic structure
+- `init.xyz`: Initial atomic structure (generated or provided)
-- Potential files (where required)
-- `calculator.py`: Custom calculator definition (for python type only)
+- `calculator.py`: Custom calculator definition (for python type examples only)
+- Model/potential files (where required, e.g., `dp_model.pb` for DeepMD)

 ## Output
 Optimization results will be saved in the `cosmos_output` directory (or custom directory specified in config), containing: